The Appraisal Process and How It Works

 Distinguishes sellers aircraft from others that may be listed for sale.
 Could possibly reduce the time required to sell an aircraft by 50%.

-How much will the Aircraft Appraisal Cost?
+How Much Will the Aircraft Appraisal Cost?

 Fees will vary depending on the size of the aircraft and the length of time involved in completing analyses of all relevant data.
 Please call or email for a quote on your particular aircraft today.
 An engagement letter delineating the scope of work and pertinent details of the assignment will be sent when requested.
-Appraisal fees are customarily paid in advance and a required deposit amount will be included in the agreement.
+Appraisal fees are customarily paid in advance and a required deposit amount may be included in the agreement.

-APPRAISAL FEES DO NOT INCLUDE ADDITIONAL EXPENSES SUCH AS TRAVEL, LODGING, MEALS OR MILEAGE.
+APPRAISAL FEES DO NOT INCLUDE ADDITIONAL EXPENSES SUCH AS TRAVEL, LODGING, OR MILEAGE.
 THESE EXPENSES ARE NORMALLY BILLED AT COST.

 One must allow sufficient time for the appraiser to do a thorough job.
 The appraiser may spend a short time actually inspecting the aircraft, but will spend considerable time researching data.
 The Certificate of Appraisal and Inspection Data Sheet Analysis of the Appraisal is issued after the physical inspection of the aircraft has been completed.
 In most cases the finished Appraisal Report can be delivered no later than 72 hours after the on-site aircraft evaluation has been completed.